stevey/easter-secret/README.md

 # easter-secret

-DM me a 🐰 emjoi in slack for a prize!
+DM me a 🐰 emoji in slack for a prize!